Azlirn/Twitter-Streamer/README.md

 Currently the operation of the Twitter Streamer must be done from the command line.
 You must have the following to operate this application:

-* OSX or Debian (other linux kernals have not been tested - use at your own risk)
+* Debian Linux (other linux kernals have not been tested - use at your own risk)
      * Windows compatibility is not available at this time.
-     * _NOTE: Operating with OSX may be buggy at times.
-If you find an issue, please let us know!
-We will get it resolved as soon as possible._
 * [Internet Connection](http://www.speedtest.net/)
 * [Intermediate Python Skills](https://www.codecademy.com/learn/python)
 * [Twitter Development Account](https://dev.twitter.com/)